M. Peter McPherson: President of APLU

 Another focus of McPherson's leadership has been the expansion of community and economic engagement efforts.
 In 2013, APLU launched the Innovation and Economic Prosperity (IEP) Designation and Awards program to recognize universities that are leaders in spurring and promoting regional economic development.
 Participating institutions complete a rigorous self-study process and earn the IEP designation if enough benchmarks are met.
 More than 60 universities have received the designation.

 His leadership of APLU has also included a permanent partnership with the Coalition of Urban Serving Universities (USU) in an effort to incubate and promulgate the reforms necessary to help public urban research universities best serve their rapidly changing student populations.
 USU works with these institutions to pilot, refine, and share the most effective practices to accelerate innovation across higher education.
 Its work is centered on recruiting, admitting, retaining, and graduating high‐need, traditionally at‐risk students while reducing costs, reexamining campus business models, and fostering mutually beneficial campus‐community engagements.

+APLU established the Peter McPherson Lifetime Achievement Award at the end of his tenure to honor an individual whose career has been dedicated to the service and leadership of public and land-grant universities.
+Nancy Zimpher won the inaugural award in 2023.

+Immediately after McPherson retired from APLU, he organized and led a task force of other higher education leaders that developed standards for individual universities to use in providing prospective students information on the costs of attendance.

 Other activities

 McPherson continues his strong commitment to agriculture and health in the developing world.
 He was a founding co-chair of the Partnership to Cut Hunger and Poverty in Africa.
-He served as the founding chair of the HarvestPlus Project Advisory Board (PAC) for 15 years, and was the Chair of the board of IFDC for 10 years.
+For 15 years McPherson was Chair of the HarvestPlus (H+)Project Advisory Board.
+H+ bread crops to fortify them with vitamin A, zinc, and Iron, and it continues it work with these crops.
+Now, McPherson is the Co-Chair of the Board of HarvestPlus Solutions, a parallel organization that helps distributes these seeds in the developing world.
+Some 330 million people are eating these crops.

-He is a member of the Board of Trustees of the Gerald R. Ford Foundation.
+He is a former member of the Board of Trustees of the Gerald R. Ford Foundation.
 He was a member of the International Board of Advisors of Komatsu Company, a Japanese equipment manufacturer.
 He served on the board of Conservation International.
-McPherson is also a member of Washington D.C. based think tank the Inter-American Dialogue.
+McPherson is also a Member of the Board of Directors of Inter-American Dialogue and Chair of the Board’s Committee for Budget and Investments.
+Inter-American Dialogue.

+McPherson is a member of the Board of Visitors of Virginia State University, a HBCU and a 1890 land-grant university.
+McPherson is also Chair of the Board of Directors of the International Foundation for Electoral Systems (IFES), an organization that advises on election processes in foreign countries, largely developing countries.